 Construction Litigation Just Got Easier

-Helping to simplify the complexity of construction defect litigation is an extraordinary task, but as a result of years of experience handling the most complex construction deposition cases in the world, we have built systems and services that provide:
+Helping to simplify the complexity of construction defect litigation is an extraordinary task, but as a result of years of experience handling depositions and depository management for the most complex construction cases in the world, we have built systems and services that provide:

 - Efficiency – Complexity in construction defect litigation causes challenges in efficiency.
 We can help improve your workflow.

-- Effectiveness – Bolster your client satisfaction and build the bottom line by gaining transparency into every component of the construction defect deposition processes.
+- Effectiveness – Bolster your client satisfaction and build the bottom line by gaining transparency into every component of the construction defect depository and deposition processes.

-- Security – Protect your information and that of your clients, and ensure peace of mind with top-tier security protocols built into the eDepository and Esquire services, without the risk of information loss or breach.
-Esquire's Global Security Model is a layered physical, digital and procedural risk management framework to protect the network, safeguard all client data and support your compliance obligations.
+- Security – Protect your information and that of your clients from risk of information loss or breach, and ensure peace of mind with top-tier security protocols built into the eDepository and Esquire services.
+Esquire's Global Security Model is a layered physical, digital and procedural risk management framework to protect the network, safeguard all client data, and support your compliance obligations.

 Handling complexity is the Esquire Deposition Solutions specialty, which is why our robust information and knowledge management systems and unbeatable support drive so many positive outcomes in construction defect litigation.